insightfuls/minimalist-async-di/README.md

 ### Scope creation

 If you need to repeatedly create scopes with managed beans, use a bean which is a factory which produces containers.
-It can be convenient to provide the parent container as a dependency to such a factory so it can use the `get` method to "reuse" beans from the parent container in the child container.
+It can be convenient to provide the parent container as a dependency to such a factory so it can register it and alias beans from the parent container in the child container.

 Suppose the `store`, `chicken`, `createEgg` and `meringueFactory` beans are "global", registered in the parent container.
 You could register a factory which creates child containers and registers beans like below.
-Notice how the `store` and `meringueFactory` beans are reused by registering `parent.get` as a factory function, so they will be created on demand, whereas we get the parent's `createEgg` bean when we instantiate the scope so it is inserted pre-created into the child container.
+Notice how the `store`, `meringueFactory` and `jamFactory` beans are aliases for beans on the parent container (which is registered as a `parent` bean); these will be created on demand.
+Contrastingly, we get the parent's `createEgg` bean when we instantiate the scope so it is inserted pre-created into the child container.

 ```
 container.register("createCookingScope", factory(createCreateCookingScope), value(container));

 function createCreateCookingScope(parent) {
 	return async function createCookingScope() {
-		const reuseFromParent = factory(parent.get.bind(parent));
-		const parentBean = value;

 		const child = new Container();

+		child.register("parent", value(parent));
-		child.register("store", reuseFromParent, parentBean("store"));
+		child.register("store", "parent.store");
-		child.register("meringueFactory", reuseFromParent, parentBean("meringueFactory"));
+		child.register("meringueFactory", bean("parent.meringueFactory"));
-		child.register("jamFactory", reuseFromParent, parentBean("jamFactory"));
+		child.register("jamFactory", bean("parent.jamFactory"));
 		child.register("parentCreateEgg", value(await parent.get("createEgg")));
 		child.register("mixer", constructor(Mixer), "butter", "sugar", "eggForMixture", "milk", "flour");
 		child.register("flour", factory(createFlour), "store");